WalletConnect/walletconnect-docs/docs/javascript/web3wallet/wallet-usage.md

-# Wallet Useage
+# Wallet Usage

-JavaScript | Web3Wallet | Wallets

 ## Initialization

-Create a new instance from `Core` and initialize it with a `projectId` created in the first step.
-Next, create a wagmi Client instance using createClient, and pass the result from configureChains to it.
+Create a new instance from `Core` and initialize it with a `projectId` created from [installation](./installation.md).
+Next, create web3Wallet instance by calling `init` on `Web3Wallet`.
+Passing in the options object containing metadata about the app and an optional relay URL.

 ```javascript
 import { Core } from "@walletconnect/core";